Moranbong Band: Concerts

 The band debuted on 6 July 2012.
 Their first performance featured Western popular culture imagery and music, including Disney characters Mickey and Minnie Mouse and Snow White, Winnie the Pooh, the "Theme from Rocky" and Frank Sinatra's "My Way".
 Other Western music included "Czardas", "Zigeunerweisen", "La Reine de Saba", "Menuet", "Penelope", and "Serenade de l'Étoile", as well as "The Duel", described as "a popular song"; '"Victory", introduced as "a rap song"; and "Dallas": "a country music selection".
 Twelve cartoon film scores were also presented in a piece called "The Collection of World Fairy Tale Songs".
-Kim Jong Un's wife Ri Sol-ju, made her first public appearance in the audience.
-These two novel policies — openly celebrating Western popular culture and publicly acknowledging the leader's spouse, along with considerable coverage of the event in the West — is thought to have served Kim's agenda.
+Kim Jong Un's wife, Ri Sol-ju, made her first public appearance in the audience.
+According to Cathcart (2014), these two novel policies — openly celebrating Western popular culture and publicly acknowledging the leader's spouse, along with considerable coverage of the event in the West — is thought to have served Kim's agenda.
 The event allowed Kim to flaunt openness while not making any substantial promises about changes in policy.
 As the debut was also officially set up to inspire textile workers, it can be seen as carrying a message of improvement of living-standards.
 As South Korean media raised questions about a fundamental opening up of North Korea's culture being foreshadowed by the concert, North Korea responded that "there would be no such policy shift as expected by enemy countries", and that the performance followed Kim Jong Il's maxim to "plant feet in our land, and lift eyes to see the world."

-Since its debut, the band's extremely Western look has been toned down considerably.
+Since its debut, the band's Western-inspired look has been toned down considerably.
 The band's second appearance, at a Korean War commemoration, acted as a reminder that the exceptional repertoire of the debut was not a complete shift in North Korean cultural policy.
 In August 2013, the band disappeared from public in midst of rumors of a purge of classical musicians in Pyongyang.
-When the band returned after four months, they performed alongside the much more conservative State Merited Orchestra and Chorus.
+When the band returned after four months, they performed alongside the State Merited Orchestra and Chorus that Cathcart (2014) calls "heavily orthodox."
 Differences in style are highlighted by the joint performance of Moranbong Band's arrangement of "Without a Break", originally a military march, the rhythm of which the State Merited Orchestra and Chorus had trouble maintaining.
 During the 2013 New Years concert, at the end of the song "Without a Break" videos are shown behind the band of nuclear missiles being launched and destroying the United States of America and the crowd stands and cheers during the launch and subsequent destruction of the U.S. In the first of the two joint concerts, the State Merited Orchestra and Chorus dominated.
 However, by the second concert the Moranbong Band was again the more prominent one.